Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 Slightly tweaked from the G920 and G29 design, a progressive spring design requires serious stomp power.
 So much so that the unit's carpet grip system is something of a necessity for serious racing, and you'll want to consider a chair with lockable castors to keep you firmly in place and gunning for position in-game.

-The G923 enjoys wide support and high-quality construction, and it certainly trumps the Thrustmaster kit for how premium it feels.
-The G920 is a similar wheel and available for a lot less money nowadays, so that's also worth checking out if it's available for less in your area.
+The G923 enjoys wide support and high-quality construction, and it certainly trumps the Thrustmaster T128 kit for how premium it feels.
+Not so much in actual command of the road, though.
+Also it's worth noting the G920 and G29 are similar wheels and available for a lot less money nowadays, so they're also worth checking out, as they're pretty similar at their core.

 Read our full Logitech G923 Trueforce review